<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 down-arrow

 The needs of businesses today are rapidly changing.
 With the rising adoption of digital technologies, the reliance on information and cybersecurity has gone from a technical focus to a top Board agenda item.
-Where regulatory bodies were once the driving force behind the adoption of cybersecurity best practices, now those practices are mandated by the CEO and Board.
-As we have started to see the impact that cybersecurity and enterprise risk management failures can have on the bottom line, so too have we started to see the failure of fragmented and siloed governance, risk, and compliance (GRC).
-The technologies of yesterday are not enough to support what security and business leaders need, which is an integrated approach to risk management.
+Where regulatory bodies were once the driving force behind adopting cybersecurity best practices, those practices are now mandated by the CEO and Board.
+As we have started to see the impact that cybersecurity and enterprise risk management failures can have on the bottom line, we have also started to see the failure of fragmented and siloed governance, risk, and compliance (GRC).
+Yesterday's technologies are not enough to support what security and business leaders need, which is an integrated approach to risk management.

 [What is Integrated Risk Management (IRM)?]

-In the era of checkbox compliance, with a mass amount of frameworks and standards being produced by regulatory bodies, siloed teams were a viable approach to cyber risk assessment and management.
-When the options for new technology were few, and as a result regulatory compliance was the brunt of what an organization needed to be secure, breaking apart security and risk management teams did in fact get the job done.
+In the era of checkbox compliance, with many frameworks and standards being produced by regulatory bodies, siloed teams were a viable approach to cyber risk assessment and management.
+When the options for new technology were few, and as a result, regulatory compliance was the brunt of what an organization needed to be secure, breaking apart security and risk management teams did, in fact, get the job done.
 However, that era of long adoption cycles for new technology, with IT teams as the gatekeepers, ended with the rise of a technologically literate workforce.

-Organizations are now faced with a barrage of new tech that appeals to different enterprise business units and teams.
-As a result, security and risk teams at each respective company are faced with a unique configuration of risk and security threats given the sheer volume of options for tools.
-GRC risk management plans were neither designed, nor matured in, a time when flexibility and versatility were paramount.
-The information security community needs something better to face the potential risks of today’s business environment - enter the Integrated Risk Management (IRM) solution.
+Organizations now face a barrage of new tech that appeals to different enterprise business units and teams.
+As a result, security and risk teams at each respective company face a unique configuration of risk and security threats, given the sheer volume of tool options.
+GRC risk management plans were neither designed nor matured in a time when flexibility and versatility were paramount.
+The information security community needs something better to face the potential risks of today’s business environment - enter Integrated Risk Management (IRM).

-Making the shift from a GRC-oriented program to an IRM framework results in three significant results:
+Making the shift from a GRC-oriented program to an IRM framework for your cybersecurity program results in three significant results:

 • Risk-aware culture